himefei/LifAi2/README.md

 ---

-Thanks for checking out my project!
-Let's see where this AI-assisted adventure takes us. 🚀✨
+Thanks for checking out LifAi2! 🚀✨